zzpxyx/blog/src/posts/typeset-chinese-in-arch-tex-live.md

 As part of the transition, I no longer need to use the modified `tlmgr` so I removed the alias that specified the user mode for it.

 Now, on one hand, I can use XeLaTeX plus the CTeX package to typeset a Chinese document.
 On the other hand, I can use pdfLaTeX to compile my resume.
 It's beyond my knowledge why I can't use XeLaTeX to build my resume.
 I guess it's because different TeX engines require different setups for fonts, but what do I know?

+**Updates on 2024-05-07:** Now, I recall something.
+The extra fonts like Raleway in the Arch TeX Live package didn't work out of the box in my case.
+It seemed to be caused by something in the user texmf tree from my previous install.
+I deleted `~/texmf` completely, and the issue was resolved.
+Maybe I also ran `sudo updmap-sys --syncwithtrees`?
+Just in case it helps.